 The characters ask why it is that Blades lose their memories, but they never stop to consider why they spawn with lances and katanas rather than, say, microwaves or typewriters.

 All of this said, there are a number of things this game does right and without fail.
-NPCs with new information will have stars above their heads, eliminating the tedium of talking to everybody after major story beats on the off chance they have new info.
-Level-grinding's also non-existent, since you can level up with bonus experience by taking a nap.
+Enemies learn not to pick on you once you're ten or so levels stronger, so you're not grappled into pointless fights when you're running from Point A to Point W. Level-grinding's also non-existent, since you can level up with bonus experience by taking a nap.

 Initially, the title screen fell into its own category of disappointment.
 It's just storm clouds and a piano sonata, which is a huge step down from XC1's gorgeous landscape and hauntingly beautiful orchestral piece, but it's apples and oranges, because XC2 swaps out the title screen dependent on where in the story you are, hinting at upcoming locations and characters, and once you've beaten the game, you're treated to a beautiful seascape that's its own reward.